 You're a dinosaur now.
 Avoid lava pits, hungry enemies, and incoming meteors.

 Horrified is the perfect game for anyone who loves classic cryptids and all-things Halloween.
 Imagine how terrifying it would be if your town was overrun by terrifying monsters.
 Think: the Creature from the Black Lagoon, Dracula, The Bride of Frankenstein, The Mummy, The Invisible Man, Frankenstein, or The Wolf Man!

 Players will need to work together to come out on top here.
-You’ll be working to get rid of the monsters and restore your town to its safe, comfortable status.
+You’ll be working on getting rid of the monsters and restoring your town to its safe, comfortable status.
 Each of the monsters are different and require different tactics and strategies to win.
 Gameplay typically lasts 60 minutes a pop and works for 1-5 players.
 Watch your back!